supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 2. Try make a group with only **Members** of the Azure AD users.

    - (user.objectid -ne null) and (user.userType -eq "Member")

+### Review

+In this lab you have completed the following tasks:
+- Created a security group and add a user
+- Created a Microsoft 365 group in Microsoft Entra ID
+- Created a dynamic group with all users as members

+## You have successfully completed the lab